Halfpoint Images/Moment via Getty Images

 It’s easy to make mistakes whenever you start a new activity, stretching included.
 Yet those mistakes could put you at risk of injury.
 Here are two to avoid when stretching:

-Doing static stretches before a workout: Static stretches will cause your muscles to relax, which is the opposite of what you’re trying to do in your warm-up.
+Doing static stretches before a workout: Static stretches cause your muscles to relax, which is the opposite of what you’re trying to do in your warm-up.
 Instead, do them after your workout, Marcel says.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.